 You are told when you have the GAL, so it doesn’t matter when it is appropriate.
 Now, let’s say it’s post-decree, and mediation has not worked in the past, so you skip mediation.
 Then, you can file a motion to request a GAL be appointed to investigate a very specific issue regarding your child.
 There must be a pleading pending that deals with significant decision-making or parenting time allocation.

 You can’t first motion for a GAL and then file a petition to modify custody, visitation, or something like that.
 That’d be the cart before the horse.
 You have to have that motion pending.
 If the matter has been off call for two or three years, and suddenly I, as an attorney, get a phone call from Dad saying Mom’s new boyfriend hit my son with a ball, and we need to get a GAL to investigate this guy, I would have to file an emergency motion to suspend parenting time with Mom when that boyfriend is around and then file a motion to appoint a GAL at that point.
 Maybe the judge at the hearing for that emergency motion might recommend or order a GAL to be appointed right there without any formal pleading filed.
 But in that case, that’s when it would be appropriate to ask for a GAL.
 But to file a motion for the GAL, I first have to file that emergency motion, and that’s how you would be able to appoint or request the judge appoint them.

-For more information on Guardian Ad Litem In Illinois Family Law, a free initial consultation is your next best step.
+For more information on Guardian Ad Litem In Illinois Family Law, an initial consultation is your next best step.
 Get the information and legal answers you seek by calling (312) 779-0098 today.